Take to the virtual skies with these free flight simulators

 Google Earth has many hidden features we tend to overlook.
 The interactive, virtual globe allows you explore the vast corners of the universe, from the Orion Nebula to the Vortex Galaxy, as well as comb all regions of our own planet in stunning topographic detail.
 Also buried within the software?
 A built-in flight simulator that lets users take control of either a Cirrus SR22 propeller plane or an F-16 Viper.
 Perusing the globe (or solar system) in GEFS is a little more immersive than scrolling around with your mouse and keyboard.

-It’s not the most realistic or feature-rich simulator — there is no autopilot, sound, crash simulation, or much in the way of aircraft variety — but the software does give you a spectacular bird’s eye of the landscape with 3D buildings provided by Google’s satellite imagery.
-On-board controls allow you to adjust your speed and altitude, but that’s essentially it.
+It’s not the most realistic or feature-rich simulator — there is no autopilot, sound, crash simulation, or much in the way of aircraft variety — but the software does give you a spectacular bird’s-eye view of the landscape with 3D buildings provided by Google’s satellite imagery.
+Onboard controls allow you to adjust your speed and altitude, but that is essentially it.
 Like many flight sims, GEFS lets you lift off from various airports around the globe, start directly in the air, or begin your flight from where you ended your previous session.
 GEFS Online — a separate flight simulator that utilizes the former Google Earth plug-in — adds additional airports, aircraft, and an element of online interaction with chat functions and a player-laden world.
 And yes, a third of all players choose Maverick, Iceman, or Goose for their username.

 GEFS is not the most pragmatic approach to virtual flying, but it’s easily accessible to casual users and doesn’t require any external software should you decide to use Google Chrome instead of the desktop app.
 Google also offers a basic GEFS user guide if you’re having trouble with the controls.